image

 Qualification:

-London South Bank University will after completion of the course, award a post-graduate certificate in ‘Peer-supported Open Dialogue, Social Network and Relationship Skills’.
+City, University of London will after completion of the course, award a post-graduate certificate in ‘Peer-supported Open Dialogue, Social Network and Relationship Skills’.
 Accreditation at foundation diploma level from the Association of Family Therapists will applied for retrospectively.

 The Course: